cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

     PalmOS on the wrong foot and crash the emulator.
 In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
+-   Tungsten W requires a reset if accidentially turned off.

 # Cloudpilot on the web